 - Making a group donation to a nonprofit or charity.

-- Find one volunteer opportunity per quarter that their ERG can attend and encourage involvement from other colleagues.
+- Finding one volunteer opportunity per quarter that their ERG can attend and encourage involvement from other colleagues.

-- Host an online auction on a social impact platform, encouraging attendance from both their colleagues and the general public.
+- Hosting an online auction on a social impact platform, encouraging virtual attendance from both their colleagues and the general public.

-- Executing a Crowdfunding campaign, where the ERG sets up a centralized fundraising page to collect donations from their personal network.
+- Executing a crowdfunding campaign, where the ERG sets up a centralized fundraising page to collect donations from their personal networks.

 ERGs engage employees in CSR leadership roles

-Employee resource groups are a subset of an organization’s CSR group, a leadership team responsible for: building a CSR strategy, outlining initiatives, encouraging employee participation, and measuring/reporting on performance.
+Employee resource groups are a subset of an organization’s CSR group, a leadership team responsible for building a CSR strategy, outlining initiatives, encouraging employee participation, and measuring performance.

 As individuals within an ERG have spent time developing their CSR expertise—focusing on similar tasks as to what the broader CSR group is undertaking—they are the most qualified resource to give the CSR group suggestions, such as:

-- Adopting a software to track the results of the organization’s CSR initiatives.
-For example, a social impact platform to automatically track the amount donated, the number of fundraisers executed, or the amount of volunteer hours accumulated.
+- Adopting software to track the results of the organization’s CSR initiatives.
+For example, a social impact platform can be used to automatically track the amount donated, the number of fundraisers executed, and the number of volunteer hours accumulated.